EleonoreD/nested-list/README.md

 # Simple Nested List App

 ## Introduction
-Implementation of a simple hierchical list application in React JS for client side & Express Node JS for server side.
+Implementation of a simple hierchical list application in React JS for the client side & Express Node JS for the server side.

-The front application allows users to create or edit items and add it to a parent items.
+The front application allows users to create or edit items and add them to a parent item.
-You also can move items from a list to an another by dragging it inside dropzones located at the end of each sub-lists.
+You also can move items from one list to an other dragging it inside dropzones located at the end of each sub-list.

-The number of nested list levels is unlimited but is fixed by default to 3 for our exemple.
+The number of nested list levels is unlimited but is set by default at 3 for our exemple.
 You can edit `maxLevel` parameter in the App component's state (`src/client/component`).